SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 how aggregation will be performed and the characteristics of the resulting timeseries data.

+Aggregate values will only contain data from constituent observations between their *Effective From* and *Effective Until* dates.

 Aggregated values inherit the quality flags of the underlying observation values.
 That is, an aggregate value will have a quality flag if *any* of the underlying observation values contained that quality flag.